AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 Now, how does each sequence contribute to this budget?
 Remember that LLM inference consists in two steps: prefill (prompt encoding) and decode (output generation).
 I previously described prefill as the time before the first token appears in ChatGPT.
 This is actually a metric called TTFT, *i.e Time To First Token*.
 Decoding, on the other hand, is the time from first token until completion.
 The time between each decoding step is called ITL, *i.e Inter Token Latency*.
 At prefill, a sequence may contribute as many tokens as the context window (`max_model_len` parameter).
 However, during decoding, each sequence may contribute only one token.
 By default, vLLM's scheduler prioritizes prefill, meaning incoming prompts are scheduled before already running sequences and may interrupt decoding.
 In this case, prefill and decode tokens always run in different batches.
-This means that vLLM's default behaviour favorises TTFT over ITL.
+This means that vLLM's default behaviour favours TTFT over ITL.
 However, vLLM has recently introduced *chunked prefill*, which enables to tune the scheduler's behaviour towards better ITL.
 When the `--enable-chunked-prefill` flag is passed to the engine, prompts are split into fixed size chunks of tokens and decoding now takes priority.
 Prefill and decode tokens may also be mixed in the same batch.
 This means that at each GPU cycle, tokens from running sequences are scheduled in priority, and chunked prefills may use the remaining budget, if any.
 The token budget and chunked prefills size may be tuned to reach a trade-off between TTFT and ITL depending on the developer's needs.
 Among prefill and decoding, vLLM implements a first-in-first-out policy, meaning that older sequences are processed first.

-These optimizations have increased the throughput, *i.e the number of tokens processed per seconds on GPU*, [up to a factor of 23](https://www.anyscale.com/blog/continuous-batching-llm-inference#pagedattention-and-vllm)!
+These optimizations have increased the throughput, *i.e the number of tokens processed per second on GPU*, [up to a factor of 23](https://www.anyscale.com/blog/continuous-batching-llm-inference#pagedattention-and-vllm)!

 ### Sequence preemption